Is Springfield Armory’s slim little pocket rocket the best concealed carry pistol in the world?

 While not a true pocket pistol, the Springfield XD-S is a perfect compromise, in both size and firepower, between diminutive pocket guns and much heftier compacts.
 It slides easily into a purse, and standard dress pant pockets conceal the XD-S with ease.
 It can even fit into larger coat pockets, and when carried inside-the-waistband it absolutely disappears.

-This is truly a gun that can be carried all day, yet still have plenty of firepower if it were ever needed.
+This is a true daily carry pistol that still has plenty of firepower if it were ever needed.

 This has been a table-top review of the Springfield XD-S in .45ACP.
 Stay tuned for part two, where we will take our favorite pocket range to the range and see what it’s made of.